Obituary of Margo Cotton

 The family will receive friends at Rogers Funeral Home, 507 West 2nd Street, Frankfort, KY, from 5:00-7:00 p.m. on Friday, October 18, 2019.
 To celebrate Margo’s life, a Catholic Mass will be held on Saturday, October 19, at 2:00 p.m. at the Good Shepherd Catholic Church, 70 Shepherd Way, in Frankfort, Kentucky.
 Interment will follow at 4:00 at the Frankfort Cemetery.
 Those who wish to remember Margo in a special way may make gifts in her memory to the Saint Vincent De Paul Society at the Good Shepherd Catholic Church, 70 Shepherd Way, Frankfort, KY 40601-7565; or at the soup kitchen in Frankfort that Chuck started, Access Men’s Soup Kitchen, also known as Coalition of Christian Men, 311 West Second Street, Frankfort, Kentucky 40601.

-The family would like to thank Tomi Barrett for her faithful and excellent commitment to both Chuck and Margo in their healthcare needs for the past six years.To send flowers to the family of Margo Cotton, please visit Tribute Store
+The family would like to thank Tomi Barrett for her faithful and excellent commitment to both Chuck and Margo in their healthcare needs for the past six years.To send flowers to the family or plant a tree in memory of Margo Cotton, please visit Tribute Store

 Mass of Christian Burial